Examples

 Identifying novel sequence variants of RNA 3D motifs.
 Craig L. Zirbel, James Roll, Blake A. Sweeney, Anton I. Petrov, Meg Pirrung, and Neocles Leontis.
 Nucl.
 Acids Res.
 (2015) doi: 10.1093/nar/gkv651 Pubmed

-Standalone version of JAR3D is also available.
+A standalone version of JAR3D is also available on GitHub.